 The company, Mushroom Matrix (M2), led by an expert team of Mycologists, has worked with mushroom species from around the world since the 1980’s.

-Pioneers in the field, they developed the proprietary Solid State Fermentation (SSF) production methodology and equipment that allows for the production of health-supporting mushrooms on organic substrate (more about that in just a minute).*
+Pioneers in the field, they developed the proprietary Solid State Fermentation (SSF) production methodology and equipment that allows for the production of health-supporting mushrooms and their mycelium on organic substrate (more about that in just a minute).*

 M2 obtained 100% organic certification status for all of their products in 2006, and today produce only certified organic mushrooms in their labs in San Marcos, California, just north of San Diego.